fpessolano/mlogger/README.md

     mlogger.Panic(logId, LoggerData{Id: id, Message: message, Data: data, Agregate: aggregate}, quit)

-_Quit_ is a bool then when set to true, will force the execution to brutally halt.
+_Quit_ is a bool.
+When set, it will force the execution to brutally halt.